tidusia/eslint-config/readme.md

 One day, I found [eslint-config-wesbos](https://github.com/wesbos/eslint-config-wesbos) from Wes Bos.
 I loved the idea : a unique place to share my favorite eslint configuration of the moment.

 One place for all the rules, one place to maintain them.
 Easy to distribute as a npm package for each project.

-## What it does (or will do)
-- [x] Lints TypeScript based on the latest standards
-- [x] Fixes issues and formatting errors with Prettier
-- [ ] Lints + Fixes inside of html script tags (plugins html)
-- [ ] Lints + Fixes React via eslint-config-airbnb

 ## Installing